-II.
 A Short Fiscal History of U.S. Deficits and Debt Accumulation

-We begin with a short overview of the fiscal history of the United States in the form of two graphs.
-The first depicts federal government deficits as a fraction of GDP and the second one depicts national debt as a fraction of GNP.
+We begin with a short overview of the fiscal history of the United States in the form of two graphs, one on deficits as a fraction of GDP and one on national debt as a fraction of GNP.